CSC-326/Course/Practicum/Docker.md

 curl -sSL https://get.docker.com/ | sh
 ```

-After installation, it is recommended you allow docker to be run without needing sudo.
-You'd need to restart your shell (exit and log back in) to see the changes reflected.
+After installation, it is recommended you allow docker to be run without needing sudo. **IMPORTANT** You'd need to restart your shell (exit and log back in) to see the changes reflected.

 ```
 sudo usermod -aG docker <username>